ProductStripes/BearOrders/README.md

 A simple, no-nonsense, super-fast B2B ordering platform.
 Embrace the _bear necessities_ and get your wholesale store set-up in minutes.

 - Simple, intuitive design
+- Import your products in seconds
-- Custom products & pricing
+- Parent products & variants
 - Effortless reordering
-- Lightning fast, no ads or bloat
+- Lightning fast - no ads or bloat
 - Looks great on all devices
 - Open-source and free to use